SarahSibert/SarahSibert/README.md

 - You can also sponsor my open source work if you're feeling in a generous mood!

-I really need to edit this to make it more exciting but I just don't have a lot of time at the minute.
-I'm busy freelancing and when I'm not doing that I'm at my farm weding the vegetable plot or keeping the cats happy.
-I also look after some goats and sheep and more and more stay animals by the day.
+**I really need to edit this to make it more exciting but I just don't have a lot of time at the minute.
+I'm busy freelancing and when I'm not doing that I'm at my farm weeding the vegetable plot or keeping the cats happy.
+I also look after our goats and sheep and more and more stray animals by the day.
+I'm seriously thinking of setting up a funding page just to help with vet and food bills!**